Unication Pager FAQs

 What kind of battery is used?

-The G4/5 pagers come with a heavy-duty Lithium Ion 2800mAH battery.
+The G-Series P25 Voice Pagers come with a heavy-duty Lithium Ion 2800mAH battery.
 The pager includes a micro-USB charging cable with 2-amp power supply.

 What kind of battery life can I expect?

 Battery life greatly depends on the amount of traffic one is monitoring.
 We have Users getting more than 24 hours and heavy Users getting around 14-16 hours.